-Indígenous Church Principles Of The New Testament Church
+Indigenous Church Principles of the New Testament Church

-Key Verse: "...Upon this rock I will build my church; and the gates of hell shall not prevail against it."
-(Matthew 16:18)
+"Upon this rock I will build my church; and the gates of hell shall not prevail against it" (Matthew 16:18).

-Lesson Goal: To discover, define and understand the principles upon which the New Testament Church was established and to show how they are relevant to the Church today.
+To discover, define, and understand the principles upon which the New Testament church was established and to show how they are relevant to the church today

-When you think of the New Testament Church what is the first thing that comes to mind?
+When you think of the New Testament church, what is the first thing that comes to mind?
 Without doubt, the answers would vary from one individual to another.
-A study of the New Testament reveals several analogies used in describing the Church, such as the body of Christ (Ephesians 1:22-23), God's building (1 Corinthians 3:9; Ephesians 2:21), a spiritual house (1 Peter 2:5) or the bride of Christ (Revelation 21:2-9) to name a few.
-By far, the most widely used by Paul was that of the body of Christ.
-Thinking in terms of the Church as the body of Christ, it is hard to imagine that the physical body of Jesus Christ could have been diseased, crippled, deformed or weak.
+A study of the New Testament reveals several analogies used in describing the church, such as the body of Christ (Ephesians 1:22-23), God's building (I Corinthians 3:9; Ephesians 2:21), a spiritual house (I Peter 2:5), and the bride of Christ (Revelation 21:2-9), to name a few.

+By far, the most widely used analogy by Paul was that of the body of Christ.
+Thinking in terms of the church as the body of Christ, it is hard to imagine that the physical body of Jesus Christ could have been diseased, crippled, deformed, or weak.
 Can you picture in your mind, Jesus Christ hobbling around on crutches?

 Certainly not!
-The Bible says that after 40 days of fasting in the wilderness, He came forth in the power of the Spirit.
+The Bible says that after forty days of fasting in the wilderness, He came forth in the power of the Spirit.

-In the same sense, it should not be imaginable that the New Testament Church, which is the body of Jesus Christ in the earth, could be weak, crippled or diseased.
+In the same sense, it should be unimaginable that the New Testament church, which is the body of Jesus Christ in the earth, could be weak, crippled, or diseased.
 Yet when we look at some churches that have been established for many years, whether on the national or local level, we do not see the example of a strong, healthy body, functioning in the power of the Spirit.
-Rather, we see a Church that is dependent upon foreign leadership, foreign money and foreign evangelists.
-This is not according to the New Testament pattern that we see in Acts.
-God never intended for His Church to hobble through this world trusting in these foreign crutches.
-But rather that she should trust in Him with all of her heart, leaning not unto her own understanding.
+Rather, we see a church that is dependent upon foreign leadership, foreign money, and foreign evangelists.
+This is not according to the New Testament pattern we see in Acts.
+God never intended for His church to hobble through this world, trusting in these foreign crutches.
+Rather she should trust in Him with all of her heart, leaning not unto her own understanding.

-Two things that must be kept in focus as you work to establish the Indigenous Church are:
+Two things that must be kept in focus as you work to establish the indigenous church are:

-- 1. The importance of the Local Church. - 2.
-Every member has a responsibility.
+1. The importance of the local church.

+2. Every member has a responsibility.

-The local Church is a living cell of the body of Christ working in unity, an expression of the body of Christ to its community, and the present manifestation of the Kingdom of God with power.
+The local church is a living cell of the body of Christ working in unity, an expression of the body of Christ to its community, and the present manifestation of the kingdom of God with power.
 It is responsible for its mission and has the authority to see it accomplished.

-The importance of the Local Church must never be underestimated.
-The strength of the National Church is determined by the strength of the Local Church.
-It must be remembered that it is the growth, development and maturity of Local Churches that will produce the need for a National Organization.
+The importance of the local church must never be underestimated.
+The strength of the local church determines the strength of the national church.
+It must be remembered that it is the growth, development, and maturity of local churches that will produce the need for a national organization.
 The natural result of strong, indigenous, local assemblies is a strong, indigenous, national work.

-The New Testament Church has the power to maintain itself and to expand itself.
-This is what is meant by the Indigenous Church.
-The Indigenous Church has three undeniable characteristics, which are: self-propagation, self-support and self-government.
+The New Testament church has the power to maintain itself and to expand itself.
+This is what is meant by the indigenous church.
+The indigenous church has three undeniable characteristics, which are self-propagation, self-support, and self-government.
 We will now look at each of these characteristics.

-I.Self-Propagation
+I. SELF-PROPAGATION